 Pivot points are technical indicators that can prove helpful to investors, giving them one more tool for assessing the market.
-Trend, range and breakout traders can all harness pivot points points, using them to determine when to enter and exit positions.
+Trend, range and breakout traders can all harness pivot points, using them to determine when to enter and exit positions.
 Additionally, pivot points are strategically applicable to equities, futures, debt and forex trading.

 Calculating Pivot Points

-To calculate pivot points, technical analysts harness the high, low and closing value of a security, and in some cases levels of support and resistance.
+To calculate pivot points, technical analysts harness the high, low and closing value of a security, and in some cases additional external levels of support and resistance.
 These values can be from the last day, week or even month.
 The forex markets are open 24 hours a day, so calculations that involve a particular session will assume the session ends at 5 p.m.
 EST. Known as daily pivot points, this type of calculation is useful for identifying trends as well as the broader market state.

 There are several methods for determining a pivot point, with the most basic one involving averaging the high, low and closing prices for the prior day.
 Another technique, called the five-point system, adds two support levels and two resistance levels to the aforementioned price levels.

 As you can see in the example above, once a trader has identified the pivot point, he can then use this piece of information to calculate support and resistance levels.
 To determine the first levels of support and resistance, the trader can start with the pivot point and then measure the width between this point and either the high or low prices from the previous day.
 These widths are referred to as "trading ranges."